lfbraz/azureml-automl-mlops/README.md

 ![Continuous deployment trigger](images/continuous-deployment.PNG?raw=true)

-When a new version of the model is registered in the Azure ML Workspace a new Release will be trigger:
+When a new version of the model is registered in the Azure ML Workspace a new Release will be triggered:

 ![New model](images/new-registered-model.PNG?raw=true)